-- Second possibility is raising fund in the same capital mix.
-It is not impossible to do that but at the same time getting funds at our own terms is not easily possible in the market.
-On the top of everything, the primary focus of management of a company would not be to maintain capital structure ratio but to reduce the cost of capital as low as possible to achieve the shareholders profit and wealth maximization.
+- The second possibility is raising funds in the same capital mix.
+It is not impossible to do that but at the same time getting funds on our own terms is not easily possible in the market.
+On top of everything, the primary focus of management of a company would not be to maintain capital structure ratio but to reduce the cost of capital as low as possible to achieve the shareholders’ profit and wealth maximization.

 The remedy to this problem is that the target capital structure should be taken into consideration and not the existing. and therefore, the calculation of WACC should be adjusted accordingly.